ch3njust1n/smart/README.md

 Metaprogramming with safe code injection from [generative APIs](https://github.com/ch3njust1n/generative-api) for adaptable software

 # Setup instructions
-1. Create `.env` for your environment variables
+1. Create `.env` for your environment variables.
+See `.env.example`.
 2. Add your API key

 To run unit tests